30040482/Nostalgia-on-ChromeOS/README.md

 From here you'll encounter a keyring request.
 You can skip over it by minimizing the window.

 Login using your Microsoft account and brace for another keyring request.
+Once fully updated, restart your Linux terminal and run the launcher from scratch.

 Enjoy Minecraft on ChromeOS